aloktiwari123/Vlabs_Round-0/pedagogy/README(pedagogy).md

 #### 3. Task & Assessment Questions:

-Read the theory and comprehend the concept related to the experiment.
+Read the theory and comprehend the concept related to the experiment.<br>
-a) Open the simulator1.
+a) Open the simulator1.<br>
-b) Provide the simulator with the information asked.
+b) Provide the simulator with the information asked.<br>
-c) Simulator will fetch you the value of Modulation Factor on various readings.
+c) Simulator will fetch you the value of Modulation Factor on various readings.<br>
-d) Simulator will fetch you the value of Totla Power on various redings.
+d) Simulator will fetch you the value of Totla Power on various redings.<br><br>

-Now open the Quizes
+Now open the Quizes<br>

 <br>
 <div>
-    The quizes are provided that will judge and enhance the skills of the Student.
+    The quizes are provided that will judge and enhance the skills of the Student. <br>
     Each question is relevent to the experiment and will judge and  increse the understanding of experiment and their concept.

 </div>